 The ARB (Anti-Roll Bar) size influences the stiffness of the rear suspension in roll, such as when navigating a corner.
 Increasing the ARB size will increase the roll stiffness of the rear suspension, resulting in less body roll but increasing mechanical oversteer.
-This can also cause the car "take a set" more quickly at initial turn-in.
+This can also cause the car to "take a set" more quickly at initial turn-in.
 Conversely, reducing the ARB size will soften the suspension in roll, increasing body roll but decreasing mechanical oversteer.
 This can result in a less-responsive feel from the rear especially in transient movements, but grip across the rear axle will increase.
-3 configurations of ARB diameter are available and range from small (softest) to large (stiffest).
+2 configurations of ARB diameter are available; 35 mm (softest) and 45 mm (stiffest).